Defend a challenge or a claim

 Counterclaims and cross-challenges

-If you wish to file a counterclaim or a cross-challenge include it after your defence and provide a notice to the other party.
+If you wish to file a counterclaim or a cross-challenge include it at the end of you statement of defence and provide a notice to the other party.

 Please note: If you intend to file a statement of defence that includes a cross-challenge, the document must be filed within 28 days from the date of the written determination issued by the Employment Relations Authority.
 If you are late you will need to apply for leave to extend the time for filing a cross-challenge.